uQr/cordova-docs/articles/known-issues/known-issues-npm.md

 npm config set registry http://registry.npmjs.org/
 ~~~~~~~~~~~~~

-**Note**: If you feel like you are seeing this issue despite having configured the NPM proxy, it is possible that upgrading your Cordova version 5.3.1 will fix the issue as well.
+**Note**: If you feel like you are seeing this error despite having configured the NPM proxy, it is possible that upgrading your Cordova version to 5.3.1 will fix the issue.